rshipp/tsp/README.md

 The second solution is "nearest neighbor", which is much faster, but is not guaranteed to find the optimal solution.
 In some edge cases, it finds very poor solutions.

+## Usage

+If you want to run the comparisons yourself, just go

+    ./run.sh

+Afterwards, delete the data files with

+    ./clean.sh

+Or, if you want to run individual tests, just use `./optimaltsp.py FILENAME` or `./nearestneighbor.py FILENAME`.

 ## Comparison